rockotseng/java-pcf-workshops/hystrix-README.md

   100%    287 (longest request)
   ```

-  The longest request took approximately the delay we induced to the *service-a*, i.e. 250 msec.

 # Test lack of resiliency

 Our *client* application is not very resilient at the moment.
 Let's explore various scenarios to probe it.
-And later on we will see how we can make our application more resilient with Hystrix.
+And later on we will see how we can make our application more resilient with **Hystrix**.

 ## *service-a* goes down